It's a common idea that pervades American culture: when you're in college, it's simply a rite of passage to sustain yourself on cheap, unhealthy food.

 After searching for a convenient, safe, and comfortable space for students that offered the room necessary to accommodate large amounts of inventory, the university generously donated a space in Lincoln Tower.
 After months of renovations and collecting food, Buckeye Food Alliance opened its doors on March 30, 2016.

-Co-founders (left to right) Thomas Rosenberger, Katie Watson, and Alec Admonius opened the doors to the food pantry for the first time March 30, 2016.
+Co-founders (left to right) Thomas Rosenberger, Katie Watson, and Alec Admonius opened the doors to the food pantry for the first time in March 2016.